-Technical Theatre Production is a critical element in the Creative Arts industry.
-In the study of this course learners develop skills, knowledge and understanding that will enable them to communicate and cooperate with others in theatre and associated dramatic spaces to apply technologies in order to meet the artistic intention and direction of directors and other theatre personnel.
+Technical theatre encompasses all that goes into making a staged production.
+The areas of technical theatre are: set elements; scenery; lighting; properties; costuming; and sound.
+All of these areas work together in a production to establish the place, time period, and mood of the production.
+In the study of Technical Theatre Production learners develop skills, knowledge and understanding that will enable them to communicate and cooperate with others in theatre and associated dramatic spaces to apply technologies in order to meet the artistic intention and direction of directors and other theatre personnel.
+Technical Theatre Production students will work in the context of a stage production (for example plays and musicals) either at their school or a local theatre production.